The Uniforms of the San Diego Chargers!

 The only major exception to this practice was in 1994 when the teams wore their throwback uniforms – in these cases, as is the case here, most teams did not wear the NFL shield patch on their jersey or pants.

-well, if you look on the legs of the pants, you will notice that the lightning
+if you look on the legs of the pants, you will notice that the lightning bolt

-bolt has been added, and a Captain’s Patch has been added to the left side of
+has been added, and a Captain’s Patch has been added to the left side of the

 1994 In 1994 the NFL celebrated its 75th anniversary (1920 - 1994).
 As part of the 75th anniversary celebrations, during selected games in the 1994 season, teams wore uniforms and helmets designed to resemble those from an earlier season in the team's history.
 While some teams wore the "throwback" uniforms for only a few games, others used them for most of the season - for instance the San Francisco 49ers wore them for almost the entire season, including the Superbowl.